Constraining extra dimensions using observations of black hole quasi-normal modes: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank everyone at the frontline of the Covid-19 pandemic.
 The authors are also grateful to Gregorio Carullo, Sudipta Sarkar and Soumen Roy for helpful discussions and comments.
 A.G. is indebted to F.Stoecker for keeping him sane during insane times.
+Research of AKM is supported by SERB, Government of India through the National Post Doctoral Fellowship grant (PDF/2021/003081).
 Research of S.C. is funded by the INSPIRE Faculty fellowship from the DST, Government of India (Reg.
 No. DST/INSPIRE/04/2018/000893) and by the Start-Up Research Grant from SERB, DST, Government of India (Reg.
 No. SRG/2020/000409).
 This material is based upon work supported by NSF’s LIGO Laboratory which is a major facility fully funded by the National Science Foundation.